Background

 What is a Housing Element?

-A Housing Element is a State-mandated policy document within a City’s General Plan that identifies existing and future housing needs determined by the State and establishes clear goals and zoning changes needed to meet those goals.
+A Housing Element is a State-mandated policy document within a City's General Plan that identifies existing and future housing needs determined by the State and established clear goals and zoning changes needed to meet those goals.
 The State Department of Housing and Community Development (HCD) is tasked with reviewing Housing Elements for compliance with State

-2023-08-23T20:49:03-07:00August 23rd, 2023|
+2024-05-10T05:39:45-07:00August 23rd, 2023|

 Go to Top